grindsa/dkb-robo/README.md

 - mfa_device: ('m'/Integer) optional - preselect MFA device to be used for 2nd factor - 'm' - main device, otherwise number from device-list
 - debug: (True/**False**) Debug mode
 - unfiltered: (True/**False**) [Unfiltered mode](doc/unfiltered.md)
+- session_backend: ("requests"/**"curl-cffi"**) HTTP backend used to create the login session.
+Default is "requests".
+When set to "curl-cffi", install the optional `curl-cffi` package first.

 After login you can return a dictionary containing a list of your accounts, the actual balance and a link to fetch the transactions